piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

     * Mimic function of not working module with `win_shell` module

 ## OS-specific roles:
-  * There are particular roles which needs to be done differently for Windows
+  * There are particular roles which have to be done differently for Windows
   * Thus, these roles are divided into `*_Linux` and `*_Win32NT` for usage in c-a-d for Linux and c-a-d for Windows respectively

 ## Supported orchestrators:
-  * `Openstack` - keystone is needed by Windows Docker driver for authorization
+  * `Openstack` - keystone is required by Windows Docker driver for authorization

 ## Playbooks:
   * `provision_instances.yml` - not supported at this moment